Our First Trustees

 Jan Rock - Founder & Chair

-Jan worked in local government for 22 years, mainly in physical, social and economic regeneration and large scale public sector funding programmes.
-Her skills include: Strategic Planning, Public Sector Administration, Problem Solving, Project Management, Business Case Authoring, Fundraising and Bid Writing.
+Jan worked in local government for 22 years, mainly in European and domestic funding programmes aimed at physical, social and economic regeneration, Her skills include: Strategic Planning, Public Sector Administration, Problem Solving, Project Management, Business Case Authoring, Fundraising and Bid Writing.

-Jan also currently oversees the production of the charity's financial records that are reported to the Board of Trustees at each meeting.
+Finally Jan currently oversees the production of the charity's financial records that are reported to the Board of Trustees at each meeting.

 Iona Leigh-Jones - Secretary to the Board of Trustees